Round Guide Rails VS Square Guide Rails for CNC Routers

 The orientation of the bearing or direction of applied load determines the dynamic load capacity of a ball-bushing bearing.
 The correction factor is found from the direction of the applied load relative to the orientation of the bearing ball tracks shown in the polar graph.
 To determine the load capacity, multiply the correction factor K by the dynamic load capacity of the specific unit.

 Square guide rails can outperform round guide rails in specific circumstances that demand higher rigidity and more compactness in terms of load capacity relative to size.
-In general, profile guide rails offer higher load capacity, accuracy and stiffness, and a longer life expectancy.
+In general, profile guide rails offer higher load capacity, accuracy, and stiffness, and a longer life expectancy.

 Square guide rails are required to have extremely parallel surfaces to prevent binding and excessive wear.
 They tend to take on the shape of the mounting surface, making strict adherence to the parallelism specifications necessary.